-Rules Add Name Conditions Action SSL Forward Proxy Action Service Chain Pinners_Rule SSL Check and SNI Category is Pinners Allow Bypass - All Traffic All Allow Intercept -
+Rules Add Name Conditions Action SSL Proxy Action Service Chain Pinners_Rule SSL Check is true and Category Lookup (SNI) is Pinners Allow Bypass - ø t All Traffic All Allow Intercept - SAR.

 Interception rules

 Interception rules are based on the selected topology and define the listeners (analogous to BIG-IP LTM virtual servers) that accept and process different types of traffic, such as TCP, UDP, or other.
 The resulting BIG-IP LTM virtual servers will bind the SSL/TLS settings, VLANs, IPs, and security policies created in the topology workflow.